-Our Southern beaches are world famous destinations and our fisheries are among the most productive in the world.
-For 30 years, SELC has worked to protect our coastal resources and we remain a leading voice against opening the Southeast and new areas in the eastern Gulf of Mexico to offshore drilling.
+Our Southern beaches are world famous destinations, and our fisheries are among the most productive in the world.
+For more than 30 years, SELC has worked to protect our coastal resources, and we remain a leading voice against opening the Southeast to offshore drilling.

 Risks of Oil Drilling

-The beautiful and biologically rich Southeast coastal areas and our Gulf Coast feature some of the most beloved places in the country, including the Chesapeake Bay, the Pamlico Sound, the ACE Basin, and Mobile Bay.
+The beautiful and biologically rich Southeast Coast features some of the most beloved places in the country, including the Chesapeake Bay, the Pamlico Sound, the ACE Basin, and Mobile Bay.
 Our coasts attract millions of tourists, anglers, and other visitors each year.

 Tourism and fishing—both commercial and recreational—are the economic backbone of hundreds of communities along our coasts.

-The environmental impacts of offshore drilling and its accompanying infrastructure and refineries onshore were well known even before the BP Gulf disaster.
+The environmental impacts of offshore drilling and its accompanying onshore infrastructure like refineries were well known even before the Deepwater Horizon disaster in the Gulf of Mexico.
 Ocean rigs routinely spill and leak oil—and sometimes blow out.

 Not Worth the Risk

-For more information and to get involved, visit ProtectOurCoastNow.com.
+For more information and to get involved, visit ProtectOurCoastNow.org.